Brkherabasantpur: Demographics

 In 2011 a new district named Sambhal district is formed with two sub districts of Moradabad district.

 The rest of Moradabad district have a population of 3126507.The Muslim population in rest of Moradabad district is 1588297.

 Moradabad has a sex ratio of 903 females for every 1000 males, and a literacy rate of 58.67%.

 Education

-Schools in Brkhera Basantpur urf Dayanathpur Village, whether using English or Hindi as a medium of instruction, are affiliated to either of the four bodies, Central Board of Secondary Education (C.B.S.E.), Council for the Indian School Certificate Examinations (C.I.S.C.E), University of Cambridge International Examinations and Uttar Pradesh Madhyamik Shiksha Parishad (U.P.
+Schools in Brkherabasantpur, whether using English or Hindi as a medium of instruction, are affiliated to either of the four bodies, Central Board of Secondary Education (C.B.S.E.), Council for the Indian School Certificate Examinations (C.I.S.C.E), University of Cambridge International Examinations and Uttar Pradesh Madhyamik Shiksha Parishad (U.P.
 Board).